fentonmartin/aappz/README.md

 setToast("Hello world!");
 ```

-If want to use SDP or SSP libraries, just call it from xml:
+If want to use SDP or SSP, just call it from xml:
 ```
 android:layout_height="@dimen/_120sdp"
 android:textSize="@dimen/_16ssp"